 As we have introduced a 1:1 netbook program in grade four at my school, we are focussing on helping the students learn how to use their new devices to their full potential.

-We have been doing some work on internet safety, and this week have been looking at digital footprints (also called online reputations or digital tattoos).
+We have been doing some work on internet safety and digital citizenship, including looking at digital footprints (also called online reputations or digital tattoos).

 Not one of the 54 students in my double class knew what the term meant before we delved deeper.

 Wikipedia describes a digital footprint as:

 Digital footprint or digital shadow refers to one’s unique set of traceable digital activities, actions, contributions and communications that are manifested on the Internet or on digital devices.